Pedro-HMV/NumOpt/README.md

     def get_optimum_type(self, local_optima):
         '''
-        Splits the list of local optimal points into a list of local minima and a list of local maxima
+        Separates the local optima into a list of local minima and a list of local maxima

         Parameters
         ----------